Accelerating National Genomic Surveillance

 Our COVID-19 response work includes:

-The Oxford Martin Programme on Pandemic Genomics is involved in a wide range of rapid-response research papers to understand the spread of the disease and predict how it might move in future.
+The Oxford Martin Programme on Pandemic Genomics is involved in a wide range of rapid-response research papers to understand the spread of the disease and predict how it might move in the future.
+Many of its researchers are volunteering for, or part-seconded to, the COVID-19 Genomics UK (COG-UK) consortium, including Professor Oliver Pybus, who contributed to the discovery of the B.1.1.7 and P.1 variants of concern.

-It also initiated and co-leads the Open COVID-19 Data Working Group, which has created an open-access database to track the coronavirus on a case-by-case basis and forms the underpinning data for the COVID-19 HealthMap.
+It also initiated and co-leads the Open COVID-19 Data Working Group, which has created an open-access database to track the coronavirus on a case-by-case basis.
+With funding and support from Google.org, The Rockefeller Foundation and the Oxford Martin School this work forms the underpinning for Global.health, an open data platform for digital epidemiology.

 The Oxford Martin Programme on Misinformation, Science and Media has been actively working with government to ensure policymakers have the latest information on public understanding of the sources, consequences, and best health practices around COVID-19.
 They are also looking deeper into the sources of health misinformation and how it travels online.

-Other Oxford Martin School programmes and people such as Illegal Wildlife Trade, Collective Responsibility for Infectious Disease, the Institute for Science, Innovation and Society and Professor of Globalisation and Development, Ian Goldin are also involved in work that connects to the pandemic and the multiple challenges it is causing, and this is all collated below.
+Other Oxford Martin School programmes and people such as Illegal Wildlife Trade, Collective Responsibility for Infectious Disease and the Future of Development are also involved in work that connects to the pandemic and the multiple challenges it is causing.
+Work from across all our programmes related to the pandemic is collated below.

 Our World In Data